T-RIZE-Group/rizenet-node/README.md

 # rizenet-node

-Repository for validator nodes of the Rizenet blockchain
+Repository for validator nodes of the Rizenet blockchain, containing tools for easing node operation.

 ## Testnet Node deployment instructions for Ubuntu linux